Listen to the audiobook:

 At the same time, the CCP continued to provide sensitive military technology to state sponsors of terrorism.
 At the end of 2000, the UN Security Council proposed sanctions on the Taliban to force it to close bin Laden’s terrorist training camps located on its territory, but the PRC abstained from the vote.
 Instead, it sent military personnel to support the Taliban immediately after the United States began airstrikes in Afghanistan.

-After 9/11, American intelligence officials reported that ZTE and Huawei, China’s two military-linked tech companies, were helping the Taliban military establish a telephone network in Kabul, the capital of Afghanistan.
+After 9/11, American intelligence officials reported that ZTE and Huawei, two major Chinese tech companies with links to the People’s Liberation Army, were helping the Taliban military establish a telephone network in Kabul, the capital of Afghanistan.
 On the day of the 9/11 attacks, Chinese and Taliban officials signed a contract to expand economic and technical cooperation.

 The menace of radical Islamic terrorism compelled the United States to divert its resources and attention away from the continued threat of communism, preventing the free world from confronting the unprecedented abuses of the CCP.
 While the Western world waged war in the Middle East, a large-scale transfer of wealth quietly took place between China and the United States, allowing another communist superpower to rise where the Soviet Union had fallen.